Lemons N Lyme

 Jump to Recipe Print Recipe

-Why You'll Love These Gluten Free Stuffed Carrot Cake Cookies
+Why You'll Love These Gluten Free Carrot Cake Cookies

 Gluten Free Carrot Cake Cookie Ingredients

-• 1:1 gluten free flour: be sure to use a 1:1 gluten-free flour blend for the best outcome.
+• Gluten-free flour: be sure to use a 1:1 gluten-free all purpose flour blend with xanthan gum for the best outcome.

-• Tapioca starch: adding a little bit of tapioca starch to gluten free baked goods helps keep the texture light.
+• Tapioca flour: adding a little bit of tapioca starch to gluten free baked goods helps keep the texture soft and chewy.

-• Cinnamon, nutmeg, ginger: our main blend of sweet spices in this carrot cake cookies recipe.
+• Cinnamon, nutmeg, ginger: our main blend of sweet spices in this carrot cake cookies recipe to provide the perfect balance of flavor.

-• Applesauce: applesauce helps reduce the amount of oil needed and keeps the cookie texture soft.
+• Applesauce: helps reduce the amount of oil needed and keeps the cookie texture soft.

 • Egg: you'll need 1 large egg for this recipe.

-• Cream cheese: I use a plant based variety to keep these cookies dairy free, but whatever cream cheese you like will work.
+• Cream cheese: stick to a plant based variety to keep these cookies dairy free, but whatever cream cheese you like will work.

 • Powdered sugar: to keep this recipe refined sugar free, just blend 1 cup of coconut sugar with 1 tablespoon of tapioca starch for a healthier powdered sugar.